ndepaz/CustomCollect/README.md

 ```
 ### A much convenient way of setting response objects in a collection.
 To save some time in data presentation you can use the select statement with a property and its new property name separated by " as ".
-Also, you can traverse through embedded relation or properties within the given class using the dot operation.
+Also, you can traverse through embedded relation or properties within the given class using the dot operator.
 ```sh
 User::all()->select("email as userName","contact.birth_date","contact.first_name as name")->toJson();
 ```